LarsNorlander/dev-diary/general.md

 ## August 23, 2018

 Another day of running around town as I prepare for Sweden and it's already evening.
 Four days left until my flight.

+## August 24, 2018

+Met up with family today that I haven't seen in a while.
+Maybe tomorrow, I could finally do something.
+I wouldn't be surprised though if I'll find time when I get to Sweden.